AZProductions/Kookaburra/README.md

 - [Grids](https://github.com/AZProductions/Kookaburra/blob/main/snippets/Grids.Kookaburra)

 ## 🔐 Security
 When downloading Kookaburra, you can chose between getting it from the Microsoft Store or downloading it via GitHub.
 On Linux you can download it via GitHub using [***Curl***](https://curl.se/) or [***Wget***](http://www.gnu.org/software/wget/).
-In this book we exclusively use Windows examples, but you should be able to follow along as a Linux user.
-So open your favourite browser and head over to 'https://www.github.com/AZProductions/Kookaburra/releases' or 'https://www.github.com/AZProductions/Kookaburra/releases/latest' to download the latest stable build.
+On Windows open your favourite browser and head over to 'https://www.github.com/AZProductions/Kookaburra/releases' or 'https://www.github.com/AZProductions/Kookaburra/releases/latest' to download the latest stable build.
 Click on the little dropdown icon and download the most suitable version for your computer.

 **If you don't know which version you should download, newer computers support x64.
 If you have an older computer or don't know if the computer is x64 based, just pick the x86 version.**